antholeole/wit-football/tutorial.md

 }
 ```

-> A bad programming practice is called "stringly typed."
-That means using strings excessively to compare values.
-That's not good because if a string gets mutated, all your equality checks down the line will fail, which is why we return an enum with a fixed value.

 The other entity to parse is the datetime entity.
-Datetime is sent in ISO format, which is thankfully very easy to parse in TS/JS.
+Wit sends datetime is sent in ISO format, which is easy to parse in TS/JS.
 Let's write a function that takes the response and returns the year.
 If the year is out of our data range, we should throw an error instead of giving the user the wrong data.
-If the user doesn't specify the year, we should just return the latest data.
+If the user doesn't specify the year, we should just return the latest data, being 2018.

 ```
 function getYear(response: IWitResponse): number {